PostHog/posthog.com/contents/handbook/team-structure.md

 ## Small teams

 We've organized the team into small teams that are multi-disciplinary and as self-sufficient as possible.
-[You can read about why we've done it this way](/handbook/company/small-teams).
+[You can read about why we've done it this way](/handbook/company/small-teams), or [browse the small teams](/teams).

 Our small teams are: